transparency-dev/static-ct/deployment/live/gcp/static-ct-staging/logs/arche2025h1/README.md

 This GCP SCTFE preloaded staging environment is designed to be deployed by the Cloud Build ([Terraform module](/deployment/modules/gcp/cloudbuild/preloaded/), [Terragrunt configuration](/deployment/live/gcp/static-ct-staging/cloudbuild/staging/)).

 ### Manual Deployment
-TODO(phboneff): come back to this, CloudRun doesn't trigger a deployment if the tag value change value.
+TODO(phboneff): come back to this, Cloud Run doesn't trigger a deployment if the tag does not change value.

 First authenticate via `gcloud` as a principle with sufficient ACLs for the project: